brunobneto/coursera-gamification/homework-quiz-01.md

 Work.com (formerly Salesforce Rypple) uses badges and other game elements to help employees within companies to recognize and reward each other for their work.
 As defined in this course, Work.com is an example of:

 _Internal gamification_

+[x] The average age of a gamer is 30, and 47% of gamers are female (Course 2015)